lvalnegri/Rtemplate/README.md

 - Modify (or delete if not needed) the template file  `data.R` in `/R` needed to export datasets.

 - Write down your functions, storing them one for files, if reatively few, or organized by concepts.
+Remember to add the dependencies in the *roxygen* header with `@import` and `@importFrom`

+- Try not to postpone writing down the documentation!
+Add ASAP at least description, parameters with `@param` and `@inheritParams`, class of returned objects with @return.
+Later you should add one or more examples with @examples.
+Other potential additions `@`
 - Use `load_all()` as much as you can, after even any small change, to test the validity of what you've done, before it's too late...

-- Try not to postpone writing down the documentation! description, parameters, examples

 - When exporting datasets or other objects, modify the file `include_datasets.R` in `/data-raw` to convert the objects in *rda* format and save them in the `/data` subfolder.
 Remember, if needed for sharing with people outside the *R* env, to save also a copy as text in *csv* format or *shapefile* if digital boundaries (but only to be uploaded on *GitHub*)